mdcutone/psychxr/docs/installing.rst

 any other Python library.

 .. note:: Since the Oculus Rift on Microsoft Windows is the only supported HMD
-          at this time, this guide will only cover building LibOVR extension library on that platform.
+          at this time, this guide will only cover building on that platform.

 Setting up the build environment
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~